Serpenseth/SimpleEtherWallet/README.md

 4. SimpleEtherWallet runs on both Windows, and Linux!

+# Windows:

+Simply double-click `SimpleEtherWallet-amd64.exe` to start the installer.
+The installer will install all the files required to run SimpleEtherWallet.

+# Linux:

-Linux users: To run SimpleEtherWallet on Linux, the program is ran like this:
+To run SimpleEtherWallet on Linux, the program is ran like this:

 1. open the terminal